 Concerned about a Student?

-Please notify the Dean of Students Office if you know of a student having difficulties who may benefit from assistance by calling (713) 313-1038 to speak with our staff about your concerns.
+Please notify the Coordinator of Student Conduct Office if you know of a student having difficulties who may benefit from assistance by calling (713) 313-6817 to speak with our staff about your concerns.
 Please provide as much information as possible.
 We will consider all information provided and contact the student directly.

 If the student is disruptive and uncooperative, appears volatile or dangerous, or is demonstrating immediate harm to self or others call TSUPD at 911 for immediate assistance or (713) 313-7001.